BT bound – Dylan Moran set to sign with Frank Warren - Irish Boxing

 BT bound – Dylan Moran set to sign with Frank Warren

-Dylan Moran is just some I dotting and T crossing away from becoming a Frank Warren Queensbury Promotions fighter.
+Dylan Moran is just some i dotting and t crossing away from becoming a fighter with Frank Warren’s Queensberry Promotions.

-Irish-boxing.com understands the popular Waterford fighter has held positive talks with the veteran promoter and should sign a contract within the next 24-48 hours.
+The Waterford fighter has held positive talks with the veteran promoter and Irish-boxing.com understands he will be announced by the veteran promoter imminently.

-The Deise welter is said to be happy with the path Warren proposed for him and with how the promoter reacted to his requests.
+The Déise welter is said to be happy with the path Warren proposed for him and with how the promoter reacted to his requests.

-It’s understood Moran will become a BT Sports fighter and a fight with the winner of the Chris Jenkins versus Ekow Essuman British and Commonwealth title fight has been discussed.
+It’s understood Moran will become a BT Sport fighter and a match-up with the winner of the Chris Jenkins versus Ekow Essuman British and Commonwealth title fight – which takes place on July 24th – has been discussed.

-It’s a massive oppurtuinity for a fighter that has suffered some misfortune of late.
+It’s a massive oppurtunity for a fighter that has suffered some misfortune of late.

 Not too long after suffering a heartbreaking first career defeat on his Star Boxing debut ‘The Real Deal’ was ‘left on his arse’ as recent as last July.

-Mid camp a month shy of proposed ESPN broadcast Germany hosted clash, Moran was instantly thrown into boxing limbo.
+Mid-camp, a month shy of an ESPN-broadcast, Germany-hosted clash, Moran was instantly thrown into boxing limbo.

 His promoters PGB Promotions pulled out of boxing and cancelled all their contracts with immediate effect.